oliviersamson/Muck-BugFixes/README.md

 - Fix bug where mob attack is delayed right after spawning
 - Fix bug where the last attack received before dying isn't counted for the "Damage Received" stat at the end of game
 - Fix bug where changing resolution doesn't seem to save the new resolution properly (even though it is correctly applied)
+- Fix bug where mob kills triggered on island leave are counted towards the total kills of the host
+- Fix bug where some actions are still possible with the map opened